 The Biggest Lesson I Learned in 14 Years of Marriage

-Fourteen years of marriage later, before our divorce was final, there would be six known affairs and a baby on the way with a woman that he was no longer with.
+The first year of marriage was nothing like the fourteen years of marriage later.
+Before our divorce was final, there would be six known affairs and a baby on the way with a woman that he was no longer with.
 Somewhere in there, he’d abandon our family, and the kids and I would end up in a women’s homeless abuse center for physical violence and a restraining order placed upon him to boot.
 There would be jail time, illegal activity, and I’d forgive all of that just to be with the one I was convinced I loved.

 That is…until I met someone I loved more!